learnk8s/learnk8s.io/src/custom-authentication/content.md

 - **Groups** (array of groups that the user belongs to)
 - **Extras** (array of custom data)

-The response from the webhook token authentication service to the API server is a [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#tokenreview-v1-authentication-k8s-io) object indicates whether the token is valid or not, and in the first case, includes the UserInfo of the identified user.
+The response from the webhook token authentication service to the API server is a [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#tokenreview-v1-authentication-k8s-io) object as well, with some additional fields that indicate whether the token is valid or not, and in case that the tokens is valid, include the UserInfo of the identified user.

 Based on this information, the Webhook Token authentication plugin then either accepts or rejects the request.